ZerothAngel/FtDScripts/missile/generalmissile.md

    * 6 &mdash; *Altitude* is an upper bound, i.e. min(target altitude, *Altitude*)
  * Thrust &mdash; Thrust to use when *ThrustAngle* condition met.
 If negative then thrust is computed dynamically based on estimated remaining fuel and predicted impact time (only makes sense for terminal phase otherwise you'll burn all your fuel early).
  * ThrustAngle &mdash; If non-nil, this is the maximum target vector angle before modifying thrust.
 If nil, then thrust is unconditionally modified upon switching to this phase.
 A non-nil value probably only makes sense for the terminal phase.
+ * ThrustDuration &mdash; If non-nil, then the duration of any short range thrusters is set to this value.
+"0" is probably the only non-nil value that makes sense and will shut down all short-range thrusters during this phase.
+Yes, it is possible to restart thrusters after shut down by setting the duration to something like 20 (the max).
  * Evasion &mdash; nil or an array of two values.
 If non-nil, the first value is the maximum horizontal displacement in meters.
 The second value is the time scale, usually positive values <1 work well.

 ## Omitting Anti-Air or Profile Configs ##